 Originating in China more than 2,500 years ago, acupuncture is one of the oldest and most commonly used medical treatments in the world.
-Hundreds of acupuncturee points on the human body are connected by meridians, or pathways.
-These pathways conduct energy, which regulate spiritual, emotional, mental, and physical well-being.
+Hundreds of acupuncture points in the human body are connected by meridians, which conduct energy.
+This energy regulates our spiritual, emotional, mental, and physical well-being.
 Disruptions to these pathways are believed to be responsible for disease.

 Acupuncture Techniques at Soaring Crane

 Acupuncture: Eric's technique is gentle and calming.
-Please refer to the "What can acupuncture treat?" section to learn about how acupuncture may be helpful for you.
+Please refer to the "What Can Acupuncture Treat?" section below to learn how acupuncture may benefit you.

 Acupuncture & Massage: A synergistic effect is created when receiving acupuncture followed by bodywork.
 Acupuncture opens the meridians and allows a person to be more receptive to bodywork.

-a series or acupuncture treatments designed to help
+program consists of a series or acupuncture treatments

 Eric's approach to smoking cessation is discussed in the following published articles: